venkydam/amazon-location-mobile-tracking-sdk-ios/README.md

   <table>
   <tr><th>Class</th><th>Function</th><th>Description</th></tr>

-  <tr><td>LocationTracker</td><td>init(provider: LocationCredentialsProvider, trackerName: String, config: LocationTrackerConfig? = nil)</td><td>This is an initializer function to create a LocationTracker object.
-It requires LocationCredentialsProvide and trackerName and an optional LocationTrackingConfig.
+  <tr><td>LocationTracker</td><td>init(identityPoolId: String, trackerName: String, config: LocationTrackerConfig? = nil)</td><td>This is an initializer function to create a LocationTracker object.
+It requires an identityPoolId and trackerName and an optional LocationTrackingConfig.
 If config is not provided it will be initialized with default values</td></tr>

 <tr><td>LocationTracker</td><td>setTrackerConfig(config: LocationTrackerConfig)</td><td>This sets Tracker's config to take effect at any point after initialization of location tracker</td></tr>